RizThe1andOnly/CS112Projects-Little-Search-Engine/README.md

 This was given to me as a skeleton code, my contributions can be found in:

-Under the labels /* COMPLETE THIS METHOD */
+src/lse/LittleSearchEngine.java        Under the labels /** COMPLETE THIS METHOD **/

+Also i created lsetesting.java and lseapp.java